Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Central Michigan Stats and Trends

-- The Chippewas have covered the spread once this season when underdogs by 1 point or more (in two chances).
+- The Chippewas have covered the spread once this year when underdogs by 1 point or more (in two chances).

-- Central Michigan's games this season have hit the over on two of four set point totals (50%).

 - The Chippewas average 468.3 yards per game, 111.0 more yards than the 357.3 the RedHawks allow.

-- In games that Central Michigan churns out more than 357.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- Central Michigan is 2-1 against the spread and 2-1 overall when the team totals more than 357.3 yards.

 - The Chippewas have turned the ball over six times this season, three more turnovers than the RedHawks have forced (3).